ChrisL79/SATSTAT-/README.md

 ## Notes

 - Default lookup tables are calibrated for the DXPatrol QO-100 amplifier
-- If your REF bar reads high into a dummy load your amp's directional coupler may have poor isolation — this is a known issue with some older units
+- If your REF bar reads high into a dummy load your amp's directional coupler may have poor isolation — this is a known issue with some units (mine included)!
 - The quality of DXPatrol amps is not consistent between units — measure and calibrate your own
 - Thanks to Mike M0ABR for the watts/volts dataset and use of the power meter